evankuo2017/Storyboard/README.md

 # Storyboard Project

-A storyboard generation system that integrates multiple advanced image and video generation technologies.
+A storyboard generation system based-on FramePack for up to 120-second video generation with user-specified intermediate frames, paired with an integrated image-editing AI agent.

 ## Installation